Chart Color Schemes

 Health performance in Aldinga is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Aldinga faces significant health challenges.
-Common health conditions are somewhat prevalent across both younger and older age cohorts.
+Common health conditions are somewhat prevalent among both younger and older age cohorts.

 The rate of private health cover is very low at approximately 47% of the total population (~7,973 people), compared to the national average of 55.3%.
 The most common medical conditions in the area are mental health issues and arthritis, impacting 10.2 and 9.5% of residents respectively.
-Meanwhile, 64.1% of residents declare themselves completely clear of medical ailments, compared to 62.9% across Greater Adelaide.
-The area has 20.0% of residents aged 65 and over (3,381 people).
+Sixty-four point one percent of residents declared themselves completely clear of medical ailments, compared to 62.9% across Greater Adelaide.
+Twenty point zero percent of residents are aged 65 and over (3,381 people).
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health